javisantana/cipy/README.markdown

 Installation
 ------------

-For the moment, cipy only runs on Linux (and maybe on macos and other unix tastes) and you need to install the following requirements:
+For the moment, cipy only runs on Linux (and maybe on macos and other unix flavours) and you need to install the following requirements:
     $ python >= 2.5
     $ juno (mini web framework)
     $ SQLAlchemy (for models)